constrainedcooking/constrainedcooking.github.io/index.md

 ## [Milestone 2: Add Functionality](https://github.com/constrainedcooking/constrainedcooking/projects/2)

-This milestone started on April 12, 2018 and end on ...
+This milestone started on April 12, 2018 and ended on ...

 # About the Team